-You would like to prepare for the Parisian back-to-school season but you don’t know where to start?
-Don’t panic, Lodgis thought of you.
-Whether you are a parent or a foreign student looking for good advice for your first Parisian university start, this post is for you!
+Would you like to prepare for the Parisian back-to-school season but don’t know where to start?
+Don’t panic, Lodgis has you covered.
+Whether you are a parent or a foreign student looking for good advice for your first year at a Parisian university, this post is perfect for you!

 The regional education authority’s areas

-Most people don’t know it but France is divided in three “zones” according to their regional education authority.
-The goal is to spread holiday periods and foster tourist activities.
+Most people don’t know this, but France is divided in three “zones” according to the regional education authority.
+The goal is to spread holiday periods and encourage tourist activities.

-Paris is part of what is called “Zone C” which includes the academies of Créteil, Montpellier, Toulouse and Versailles.
+Paris is part of what is called “Zone C”, which includes the educational facilities in Créteil, Montpellier, Toulouse and Versailles.

 School start and holidays’ dates in Paris

-The French Ministry of National Education already announced the school start dates for Paris which are the following:
+The French Ministry of National Education has already announced the school start dates for Paris:

-University schedules depend on your university, major and exams' schedule.
-However, it is divided in two semesters: the first semester generally starts early September until mid-December and the second semester from mid-January until mid-May.
+University schedules depend on your university, subject and exam schedule.
+However, the year is divided into two semesters: the first semester generally runs from early September until mid-December and the second semester from mid-January until mid-May.

 2017-2018 Back-to-school season: school supplies

-In Paris, school start’s comes along with school supplies and it turns out that we have some little tips to help you not to break the bank while shopping.
+In Paris, the back-to-school season means having to buy school supplies and we have some little tips to help you save money while shopping.

-First of all, bear in mind that you don’t necessary need to go and plan a whole schedule if you don’t have the time for it.
-Indeed, the new trend is to buy school supplies on specialized websites such as Top Office and Rentrée Discount.
+First of all, bear in mind that you don’t necessary need to spend hours shopping if you don’t have the time for it.
+In fact, the new trend is to buy school supplies on specialized websites such as Top Office and Rentrée Discount.

-If you want and if you have the time, you can also buy it for cheap in bookstores and stationers like Gilbert-Joseph.
+If you want to and if you have the time, you can also buy cheap supplies in bookstores and stationery stores like Gilbert-Joseph.
 You can also go to megastores like Carrefour or the Quatres Temps.

 Don't hesitate to compare the prices of “family-packs” with items sold individually.
-Sometimes, it can make you save way more money to buy several items sold individually than buying more expensive bundles.
+Sometimes you can save money by buying several items sold individually than buying more expensive bundles.

-Finally, if you are a student, we recommend that you favor binders and document organizers which will allow you to keep all the documents teachers give you and which are more economical since you only need one or two maximum (if you want to have one per semester).
+Finally, if you are a student, we recommend binders and document organizers that will allow you to keep all the documents teachers give you and which are more economical since you only need one or two (if you want to have one per semester).